agtomo/agtomo.github.io/source/Conferences.rst

 .. rubric:: 2024

-- **Attended** CodeRefinery workshop at Chalmers University of Technology, Gothenburg, Swden from August 27-29, 2024
+- **Attended** CodeRefinery workshop at Chalmers University of Technology, Gothenburg, Sweden from August 27-29, 2024

 - **Attended** Nordic Workshop on Continuous Variable Quantum Technology, held at KTH Royal Institute of Technology, Stockholm,  Sweden from May 27-28, 2024